Care of your Pygmy Goats

 Pygmy goats will happily live out at grass all year round providing they have a shelter to escape the rain and the wind.
 An adequate field shelter is essential, as they cannot tolerate wet weather as they are not waterproof like sheep.
 They will also require a stock proof fenced paddock which is of the utmost importance as goats can be good escape artists.
 It is a good idea to ensure there are no large objects near the fence lines as goats are also notorious for jumping and playing on things which may allow them to jump the fence and escape.
 Enriching their enclosure with benches and logs to play on will make them far happier.

 A basic diet of hay and clean drinking water should be supplemented by 2-8 oz of concentrates a day, depending on age and condition.
 Pygmy goats are “browsers” not grazers – they should not be considered as lawnmowers.
-Vegetables and fruit should be added to their diet.
+Vegetables and fruit can be added to their diet only in moderation.
 Twigs, leaves, bark and some ‘weeds’ are the natural food of the goat and will be welcomed as a great treat.
 Care must be taken not to allow access to poisonous plants such as alder, yew, rhododendron, laurel, privet, laburnum, honeysuckle, walnut, evergreen shrubs, green-stuff from flowers including delphiniums, hellebores or any bulbous plants such as daffodils or tulips.
 New foods should be introduced gradually.
 All food must be clean and untainted.

 If living out in winter, hay should be readily available as the grass quality is poor.
 This should be fed in a hay rack (not a hay-net, as they can get caught up in it) as they are very wasteful with hay if fed on the floor.
 A small amount of feed daily is recommended.
 Many people do still feed small amounts through the summer months to keep them friendly but if plenty of grass is around and they are keeping at a healthy weight, it shouldn’t be required.
 Hay should be fed all year round in their enclosure if the there is little grass or the grass quality remains poor.
 Fresh water should be available to them at all times and they should have access to a mineral lick to ensure they get a balanced diet.